Welcome to the Nursery page.

 Expressive Arts and Design

-Your child will learn in a free flow learning environment where s/he will have a chance to explore and apply new skills both indoors and outdoors.
+Your child will learn in a free flow learning environment where they will have a chance to explore and apply new skills both indoors and outdoors.
 The sessions are structured to include group times and independent learning time.
 Group times are an opportunity where children can come together as a community and share stories, songs and learning from home.
 The children will also have time to follow their own interests and become independent learners in a play based approach.

 The first term is spent focusing on the Prime Areas and settling the children to ensure that they are happy and confident explorers.
 We allow the children to become familiar with the learning environment and routines.
 The adults act as facilitators to support children to access the learning, use the resources effectively and help children to build friendships.